 Software which is not fully tested and may include bugs.

-A high-frequency signal used in analogue recording to improve the linearity of the magnetic recording process and thus ensure the accuracy of the recorded audio signal.
+An ultrasonic signal used in analogue recording to improve the linearity of the magnetic recording process and thus ensure the accuracy of the recorded audio signal.
 The bias freqeuency is typically between 80kHz and 150kHz.
 It is also used drive the erase head.
 Bias is generated by a bias oscillator.

 A counting system based on only two states: 1s and 0s.
 It is ideal for electronic equipment where it can be represented as high and low voltages, light on/off, N-S or S-N magnetic domains, etc.

-Part of a computer operating system (basic input-output system) held on ROM rather than on disk.
-This handles basic routines such as accessing the disk drives and managing data flow around the computer.
+Basic Input-Output System — Part of a computer operating system stored on a on ROM permanent memory chip rather than on hard-disk.
+The BIOS controls basic routines such as accessing the disk drives and managing data flow around the computer.

 A contraction of Binary digit, which may either be 1 or 0.

-A stereo coincident microphone technique devices by Alan Blumlein in the early 1930s, employing a pair of microphones with figure-eight polar patterns, mounted at 90 degrees to each other with the two diaphragms vertically aligned in so-called 'coincidence'.
+A stereo microphone technique devised by Alan Blumlein in the early 1930s.
+It employs a pair of microphones with figure-eight polar patterns, mounted at 90 degrees to each other with the two diaphragms vertically aligned in so-called 'coincidence'.
 In this way, the signals from the two microphones differ only in their amplitudes (there can be no time-of-arrival or phase differences) in a way which accurately represents the angle of incidence of the sound sources.

 A type of bayonet-locking, two-terminal connector used for professional video and digital audio connections.
 (See AES3-id)